DJFPaul/grandMA2-Chataigne-Module/README.md

      You might notice that by default we are not requesting any Faders, but unlike in the Dynamic section, there is a 2. before each range in the Buttons default config.

      The Static section can be best though of like classic hardcoded MIDI Mappings.
-     Faders/Buttons fields in this section **REQUIRE** a page prefix before the range, telling it which specific page you want the executors from.
+     Faders / Buttons in this section **REQUIRE** a page prefix before the range, telling it which specific page you want the executors from.
      These pages will not be influenced by **Active Page** and get processed into dedicated static value fields for each page.

      Like before, **Faders** go from 1-90 and **Buttons** go from 101-190.
      The syntax is: `Page.Start-End`, so if you want **Buttons** 101 - 115 from Page 2, you put `2.101-115`.
      Just like in the dynamic section, you can use `;` to define multiple executor blocks.
-Example: `2.101-115;2-131-145;3.101-130`
+Example: `2.101-115;2.131-145;3.101-130`
      You need to include the page prefix at the start of every block you define.

-     Note: All blocks referencing the same page get combined into a single request but different pages will be separate data requests for each.
+     Note: All blocks referencing the same page get combined into a single request, but different pages will be separate data requests for each.

 ## Values
 Here is where the data we are requesting is ending up in.